PSF Infrastructure Overview#

 - planetpython.org and planet.jython.org

 The Python Package Index sees the most load of any PSF service.
 Its source code is available on GitHub.
-All of its infrastructure runs on Rackspace configured by pypi-salt, and it is served over Fastly.
-The infrastructure is maintained by Ernest W. Durbin, Donald Stufft, and Dustin Ingram.
+All of its infrastructure runs on AWS configured by pypi-infra, and it is fronted by Fastly.
+The infrastructure is maintained by Ee Durbin, Donald Stufft, and Dustin Ingram.
 The contact address is firstname.lastname@example.org.

 - PyPy properties